 PH381 Graduate Research seminar (3 credit units)

 This course begins a structured emphasis on application of core knowledge and critical thinking skills.
 Students will critically review and discuss a number of relevant journal articles with an orientation toward the application of these insights to the health context of Armenia and the region.
 Students will also critically review on-going student projects.
-(Pass/Fail only)
+(Pass/No pass only)